Vermin: Definition

-The term "vermin" is used to refer to a wide scope of organisms, including rodents (such as rats), cockroaches, termites, bed bugs, ferrets, stoats, sables, pigeons, and occasionally foxes.
+The term "vermin" is used to refer to a wide scope of organisms, including rodents (such as rats and mice), cockroaches, termites, bed bugs, stoats, sables, crows, and pigeons.

 Historically, in the 16th and 17th century, the expression also became used as a derogatory term associated with groups of persons typically plagued by vermin, namely beggars and vagabonds, and more generally the poor.

 Disease-carrying rodents and insects are the usual case, but the term is also applied to larger animals—especially small predators—typically because they consume resources which humans consider theirs, such as livestock and crops.
 Birds which eat cereal crops and fruit are an example.
 The American crow (Corvus brachyrhynchos), is widely hated by farmers because of crop depredation.
 Pigeons, which have been widely introduced in urban environments, are also sometimes considered vermin.
 Some varieties of snakes and arachnids may also be referred to as vermin.
 "Vermin" is also used by some people as a term of abuse, either individually or collectively.